OliverIlnicki/mypersonalnetflix/readme.md

 # Video Preview Application

 A full-stack web application for generating, managing, and viewing video previews from both local files and YouTube sources.
+This app was developed to allow media creators to show off their work in a well-known design-format.

 **Live Demo:** [https://oliflix-5b6d7a3b9c18.herokuapp.com//](https://oliflix-5b6d7a3b9c18.herokuapp.com/)